About this guide

-- If you take to the road at Easter, make sure your vehicle is well-maintained and that the tyres are inflated to the correct air pressure.
+- If driving, make sure your vehicle is well-maintained and that the tyres are inflated to the correct air pressure.
 Driving efficiently can make a big difference to the fuel consumption and fuel costs of your vehicle.
-For a medium-sized car, good maintenance could save you money and up to 1.5 tonnes of carbon dioxide emitted per year compared with a poorly maintained vehicle.
-If you're renting a vehicle, choose the smallest one that suits your needs to minimise fuel consumption.
+For a medium-sized car, good maintenance could save you money and up to 1,500kg of carbon dioxide emitted per year compared with a poorly maintained vehicle.
+If renting a vehicle, choose the smallest one that suits your needs to minimise fuel consumption.

-- If you're camping or bushwalking, consider using the 'leave no trace' philosophy and don't leave behind any rubbish, use bio-degradable soap (or none at all) for cleaning up.
+- If camping or bushwalking, use the 'leave no trace' philosophy and don't leave behind any rubbish, use bio-degradable soap (or none at all) for cleaning up.
 The same applies at the beach—be considerate of other users, marine life and animals, and help keep our beaches clean.

 Easter is a time when we indulge in a range of goodies with friends and family.
 The shopping aisles are overflowing with chocolates wrapped in colourful aluminium foil, plastics and cardboard.